Towards designing robust coupled networks

 so that the fraction of dependent nodes which have fragmented from the largest component is

-For simplicity, here we consider that $k_{x,m}$ and $f_{xm}$ are constant and do not change during the iterative process.
-In fact, this is an approximation as the degrees of the autonomous nodes are expected to change when their neighbors fail.
+For simplicity, here we assume that $k_{x,m}$ and $f_{xm}$ are constant and do not change during the iterative process.
+In fact, this is an approximation as the degree of the autonomous nodes is expected to change when their neighbors fail.
 However, in spite of shifting the transition point, this consideration does not change the global picture described here.